alex028502/serverless-security/docs/preparation.md

 ## Install dev environment

 I'm sure it's possible to deploy this without all the dev dependencies but I haven't tried.
-I have listed all of the system requirements [here](./sysrq.txt) This file is named after the mysterious key on my keyboard even if it really stands for [System Request](https://en.wikipedia.org/wiki/System_request) on the key.
+I have listed all of the system requirements [here](./sysrq.txt).
+This file is named after the mysterious key on my keyboard even if it really stands for [System Request](https://en.wikipedia.org/wiki/System_request) on the key.

-The following will only install dependepencies inside the project directory, however, it should usually fail if system dependencies are missing.
+The following will only install dependepencies inside the project directory.
+However, it should usually fail if system dependencies are missing.

 ```
 make install